-NOTE 1: the ELF project has extended the INSPIRE data model of theme Geographical Names, adding some attributes.
-Two of them are considered here as core information: population indication (for populated places) and the EGNtype for the classification of named places.
-NOTE 2: the EGN (EuroGeoNames) initiative developed a two levels hierarchic European object/feature classification of named places; the EGNtype offers a good compromise between detailed information and harmonised information.
-Therefore, it is advised to use this EGNtype for classification of core data on named places or at least to use a code list that can be easily matched with the EGN classification2.
-NOTE 3: the estimated population may be provided as a single number (e.g. 10 000 inhabitants) or as an interval (e.g. between 9000 and 10 000 inhabitants).
-This attribute aims to give an idea of the settlement importance for mapping purposes but is not suitable for reliable population analysis; reliable population analysis is expected to be carried out using administrative or statistical units and census data.
-NOTE 4: the attributes describing the name (language, nativeness, status, source) should help users to decide on which name(s) are the most relevant to be displayed on a map.
-The information about "source" is relevant if some sources are considered as more reliable than others.
-NOTE 5: nativeness of the name indicates if the name is an endonym (name used in the named place's language) or an exonym (name used in another language than the named place's one).
+NOTE 1: The EGN (EuroGeoNames) initiative developed a two levels hierarchic European object/feature classification of named places; the EGNtype offers a good compromise between detailed information and harmonised information.
+Therefore, it is advised to use this EGNtype for classification of core data on named places or at least to use a code list that can be easily matched with the EGN classification.
+NOTE 2: The attributes describing the name (language, nativeness, status, source) should help users to decide on which name(s) are the most relevant to be displayed on a map.
+The information about "source" is especially relevant if some sources are considered as more reliable than others.
+NOTE 3: Nativeness of the name indicates if the name is an endonym (name used in the named place's language) or an exonym (name used in another language than the named place's one).
 For instance, "Londres" is the French exonym for "London" whereas "London" is the national English endonym.
-NOTE 5: significant information is the script, i.e. the set of graphical symbols used to write the names.
+NOTE 4: Significant information is the script, i.e. the set of graphical symbols used to write the names.
 It is expected that in most datasets, the script will be the same for all the names; in this case, it is enough to document the script in the dataset metadata.
 In case of a dataset combining names with different scripts, it is advised to document the script for each name present in the dataset.
-4.1.1 Geographical name Core Recommendation 2 In feature type Named Place, the various geographical name(s) should be captured with their spelling in their national script(s).
-4.1.2 Temporal aspects Once features have been captured, it is recommended to keep them in the data base, even after their end in the real world Good Practice 1 It is recommended to manage the history of Named Place features, using the mechanism provided by the INSPIRE data specifications: versioning and life-cycle attributes.
-NOTE: the versioning and life-cycle attributes enable change-only updates.
+4.1.1 Case of named places inside own Member State Good Practice 1 For populated places, it is recommended to provide an indication of the population.